Book your Inca Trail 2026 with Go Treks Perú, local experts in small-group adventures. Don’t miss out!

 • If you have reserved a visit to “HUAYNAPICHHU” (tickets $60.00 per person/limited to 400 per day – not included), you’ll begin your hike at 7 10:00 a.m.
 Please coordinate with the Trek Leader for your visit, depending on the Municipality’s programmed time.

 In the afternoon, you’ll catch the train to reach the City of Ollantaytambo.
 Upon arrival in Ollantaytambo, we will have transportation waiting to drive you back to your hotel in Cusco.
 You will have the opportunity to appreciate the beauty around you with all of the beautiful landscapes, even when leaving the area.
-The vistadome train allows you to see the views of the jungle from inside.
+The Vistadome train allows you to see the views of the jungle from inside after completing the Inca Trail 4 days experience.

 • Meals: Breakfast